 For more information about Legal Practice Course at Nottingham Trent University, please visit the webpage using the button above.

-At Nottingham Law School (NLS) we are confident that our Legal Practice Course (LPC) will provide you with the best training currently available.
-Our careers expertise and experienced and supportive teaching staff will help you get your career as a solicitor off to a flying start.
-NLS has an excellent reputation within the legal profession.
-Our LPC has continuously received the highest possible grading from the SRA of commendable practice in every area of the course.
+We are confident that our LLM Legal Practice Course (LLM LPC) will provide you with the best training currently available.
+We have an excellent reputation within the legal profession and our LPC has continuously received the highest possible grading from the Solicitors Regulation Authority in every area of the course.

 Why study the LLM LPC at Nottingham Law School?